Registry

 base64 -i /path/to/key.json | tr -d "\\n"

-Use the environment variable as the password along with _json_key_base64
+Use the environment variable as the password along with _json_key_base64 as the username.

 Here’s the final configuration: